Open Theism in Christian Theology

 But now God has changed his mind because of Hezekiah’s prayer (20:5).
 God declares that Hezekiah will recover from this illness and will live another fifteen years.
 The words, “thus says the Lord” announce the first message and the second message, which reverses the first.
 Yahweh is free to change his mind in response to human beings.
 Not even the authoritative “thus says the Lord” can prevent Yahweh from repenting if he so decides.

-Whereas orthodox Christian theology regard such statements such as “God can change his mind” as figurative language, Open Theism understands it to be literal.
+Whereas orthodox Christian theology regards such statements like “God can change his mind” as figurative language, Open Theism understands it to be literal.
 Sanders argues that if God knew all along Hezekiah would not die, the passage would not make sense.
 “Was God lying?” he asks.
 Sanders continues,

 Claiming that biblical texts asserting that God “changed his mind” are merely anthropomorphisms does not tell us what they mean.
 If, in fact, it is impossible for God to change his mind, then the biblical text is quite misleading.
 Asserting that it is a non-literal expression does not solve the problem because it has to mean something.
 Just what is the anthropomorphic expression an expression of?
 Thus classical theists are left with the problem of misleading biblical texts, or, at best, meaning less metaphors regarding the nature of God.